 Okay, Nata.
-If I can parade around on stage with a bunch of batons, I can do this.
+If you can parade around on stage with a bunch of batons, you can do this.

 “You did great,” James said, his eyes twinkling which caused me to grin back.
 “I think Scorpius was impressed too.
 He was taking lots of notes, which is always a good sign.”

 I nodded at this.
 It was kind of weird whenever James mentioned Scorpius’ mannerisms, because of the fact that they barely talked anymore.
 It was like a reminder that James had shut himself out from them all.